SkygearIO/features/features/79-structured-logging/api.md

 - Wrap exceptions to structured logs
 - skygear-server create id per request and pass request id to plugin through context
 - Refine all logs and reduce redundant logs in server and all skygear plugins
+- Output JSON formatted logs on the skygear cloud.
+Output readable log when deployed in docker compose.
+Skygear Cloud can supply custom environment variable to enable this behavior.

 ### Portal